navariltd/nl-piece-rate-pay/README.md

 ## NL Piece Rate Pay

-## Casual Payroll System
-The Casual Payroll System streamlines the management of casual workers' payments by providing tools for setting up activity types and linking them to specific items/products.
+The Piece Rate Pay streamlines the management of casual workers' payments by providing tools for setting up activity types and linking them to specific items/products.
 It includes functionalities for daily attendance logging, calculating daily payouts based on attended activities, and assigning salary structures for specified timeframes.
 With automated rate fetching and payout calculations, this system ensures accurate and efficient payroll processing for casual workers.
 ### 1. Set-Up

 **Doctypes:**